fralau/yamlpp/webdoc/docs/reference.md

 ### `.if`
-**Definition**: Creates a YAML node, according to condition, with then and else.
+**Definition**: Create a YAML node, according to condition, with then and else.
 **Example**:
 ```yaml
 .if: